-Pyeongchang 2018: What to watch on Day 5 of the Winter Olympics
+Pyeongchang 2018: Canadian curlers capture gold, Gough makes history and Boutin earns surprise bronze in short track

 Short track speed skating (Women's 500m finals)

+Canadian short-track speed skater Kim Boutin captured a bronze medal in the women's 500m.
+The athlete from Sherbrooke, Que., finished fourth but was bumped up to third after South Korea's Minjeong Choi was disqualified.

-Canada's Marianne St-Gelais failed to make it out of the quarterfinal stage of the women's 500m short track speed skating at the Pyeongchang Olympics after receiving a penalty for impeding.
+Earlier, Canadian Marianne St-Gelais failed to make it out of the quarterfinal stage of the women's 500m short track speed skating after receiving a penalty for impeding.
 St-Gelais made contact with Yara Van Kerkhof of the Netherlands while trying to jockey for position.

 Speed skating (Men's 1500m finals)

+Dutch speed skaters continued their dominance at the Olympic Games with world champion Kjeld Nuis powering to gold in the men's 1,500 metres ahead of compatriot Patrick Roest.

-Since Denny Morrison last skated on Olympic ice, he has overcome serious injuries suffered in a motorcycle accident and recovered from a stroke.
-The 32-year-old seemingly indestructible skater Fort St. John, B.C., will make his Pyeongchang debut Tuesday in the men's 1,500 metres.
+Denny Morrison was the top Canadian, finishing in 13th place.
+Since Morrison last skated on Olympic ice, he has overcome serious injuries suffered in a motorcycle accident and recovered from a stroke.
 Canadians will remember Morrison from the Sochi Games four years ago when he won a silver in the 1,000 after teammate Gilmore Junio gave up spot to Morrison, who had fallen at the team trials.
 (6 a.m.)

 Luge (women's singles runs 3-4)